Liberty County parents, district leaders react to virtual learning decision

 The latest COVID report from the district shows 123 students and 38 staff members tested positive for the virus.
 In addition, 1,057 students are in quarantine.

-Franklin said the greater community factors into the decision just as much as the schools.
+Franklin added the greater community factors into the decision just as much as the schools.

 “I just hope that this whole community will try to do everything they can do so we will be able to get back,” Franklin said.
 “That’s taking the vaccine if your doctors say you can take it, that’s wearing your mask and that’s certainly staying away from others.”